learn-co-curriculum/python-p3-intro-to-python/README.md

 ## Why Do Developers Love It?

 Every programming language was originally designed to solve some kind of problem.
-For example, JavaScript was created by Brendan Eich help developers make web pages interactive.
+For example, JavaScript was created by Brendan Eich to help developers make web pages interactive.

 Python was developed because Guido and his team at CWI found it exhausting to